 \section{Experiment and Discussion}

 To demonstrate the performance and potential of near-field ISAC, we conducted several numerical experiments.
-We consider a near-field ISAC scenario, where the base station (BS) is equipped with uniform linear arrays (ULA) with 256 transmitting antennas and 256 receiving antennas.
-The BS serves two single-antenna users for the simultaneous execution of single-target sensing tasks (both in the near field of BS).
-In order to emphasize the characteristics of the near field, the users are assumed to be located at the same angle with coordinates $(0^\circ, 5~m)$, $(0^\circ, 15~m)$ and the target is located at $(45^\circ, 5~m)$.
-In addition, the system operates at $30$ GHz and each user channel contains two scattering paths and one LoS path.
-We reasonably assume that the scattering paths of the two users do not overlap angularly.
-To conduct a comprehensive comparison, we evaluated both near-field beamforming (NFBF) and far-field beamforming (FFBF) designs\footnote{Note that the zero-forcing (ZF) precoding is adopted for the communication part of ISAC beamforming.}.
+In our scenario, a base station (BS) is equipped with uniform linear arrays (ULA) with 256 transmitting and 256 receiving antennas, serving two single-antenna users and performing a single-target sensing task, all in the near field.
+The users are located at the same angle with coordinates $(0^\circ, 5~m)$ and $(0^\circ, 15~m)$, and the target is at $(45^\circ, 5~m)$.
+The system operates at $30$ GHz, with each user channel containing two scattering paths and one LoS path.

-We first show the effect of integrated beam design in Fig. 3. with beam patterns designed under different weighting factors.
+We evaluated both near-field beamforming (NFBF) and far-field beamforming (FFBF) designs\footnote{Note that zero-forcing (ZF) precoding is adopted for the communication part of ISAC beamforming.}.
+Fig. 3 shows the effect of integrated beam design with different weighting factors.